ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 Now cell by cell, copy the code snippets below and run the cells to visualize and prepare the data!
 (You can click on the '+' icon to add a blank cell after the current cell)

-#### Vizualize Monthly Production.
+#### Visualize Monthly Production

 There are many fuel types in the dataset.
-To improve vizualization, we will only select the following columns, and group the minor fuel sources togetehr into "Other".
+To improve visualization, we will only select the following columns, and group the minor fuel sources together into "Other".

 Fuel Sources to plot:
 CCGT - Combined Cycle Gas Turbines (natural gas)
 Wind
 Nuclear
 Biomass
 Coal
-All Others - Summed Togetehr in "Other"
+All Others - Summed Together in "Other"

 ```python
 import matplotlib.pyplot as plt